Dn-a/flutter_inner_drawer/README.md

     {
        _innerDrawerKey.currentState.toggle(
        // direction is optional
        // if not set, the last direction will be used
+       //InnerDrawerDirection.start OR InnerDrawerDirection.end
         direction: InnerDrawerDirection.end
        );
     }